VerstraeteBert/c_cpp_coursework/week-1/ex-3.md

 }
 ```
 The print statements of "Hello, World!" and "START" should be placed outside of the loop.
+- Both print statements are coupled to a iteration value, while they shouldn't be.
-Being inside of the loop, there's a small performance impact, in which the if-statements need to be evaluated during each loop.
+- Small performance impact, the if-statements need to be evaluated during each loop.